zulip/zulip/docs/subsystems/markdown.md

 ## Per-realm features

-Zulip's markdown processor's rendering supports a number of features that depend on realm-specific or user-specific data.
+Zulip's Markdown processor's rendering supports a number of features that depend on realm-specific or user-specific data.
 For example, the realm could have [Linkifiers](https://zulip.com/help/add-a-custom-linkification-filter)